pitt-miskov-zivanov-lab/FLUTE/docs/Installation.rst

 1. Download the appropriate distribution of `MySQL <https://dev.mysql.com/downloads/mysql/>`_.
 During the installation process, you will be asked to create a local username (``root`` will be default username) and password to keep your database private.

 ..
 Attention::
  Test your installation via typing ``mysql`` in terminal.
 If it's not a recognized command, you may need to permanently add it to environmental path and restart your computer.
-For example, in some OS, you can achieve via typing ``export PATH="/usr/local/mysql/bin:$PATH" ``
+For example, in some OS, you can add via ``export PATH="/usr/local/mysql/bin:$PATH"`` in terminal

 2. From the command line, access MySQL environment by typing::